MetaMudraGames/Orbital-judgement-day/Assets/TYPOGRAPHY.md

 ║   ▪ Apply typography inconsistently                             ║
 ║   ▪ Use decorative fonts for functional text                    ║
 ║   ▪ Let characters "borrow" another's typography                ║
+║   ▪ Use ◆ OPERATOR: outside of Digital Hell                     ║
+║   ▪ Use [brackets] for Operator in Digital Hell                 ║ ║   ▪ Break the transition rules                                  ║
 ║                                                                 ║
 ╚═════════════════════════════════════════════════════════════════╝
 ```